Germany: Olaf Scholz faces questions from lawmakers | DW | 12.01.2022

 On Wednesday, Interior Minister Nancy Faeser — from Scholz's own center-left Social Democrats (SPD) — was set to speak, as well as Justice Minister Marco Buschmann, of the neoliberal Free Democrats and Foreign Minister Annalena Baerbock from the environmentalist Greens.

-The "traffic light" coalition of the 3 parties has committed to an agenda of modernizing Germany and combating climate change.
+The "traffic light" coalition of the three parties has committed to an agenda of modernizing Germany and combating climate change.

 Among the key policies of the new government are: